uktrade/tamato/docs/exporter/celery-tasks.rst

 Responsibilities:
  - Call the HMRC notification API for each uploaded file.

-send_upload_notifications accepts a sequence of Envelope primary keys[2] that the `upload_work_workbasket_envelopes` saved to s3.
+send_upload_notifications accepts a sequence of Envelope primary keys[2] that the `upload_workbasket_envelopes` saved to s3.

 [2] - Best practice using Celery is to use primary keys, not model instances.

+Failure modes and retries:

+Retry behaviour due to connectivity failures is configurable, the defaults specifying exponential backoff and jitter (randomisation).
+If case all retries fail then the Envelopes Upload objects will be left with the notification_sent field set to null.

 Database models
 ^^^^^^^^^^^^^^^

 .. autoclass:: taric.models.Envelope

-Represents one XML taric file that was exported.
+Represents one TARIC XML file exported as all or part of a WorkBasket.

 .. autoclass:: taric.models.EnvelopeTransaction